SolarDub/make_fake_vmap/README.md

 The solar rotation is directed toroidally (i.e. longitudinally) with a latitudinal variation profile.
 The meridional circulation is directed poloidally (i.e. latitudinally), also with a latitudinal variation profile.

-The supergranulation flows have a weak radial flow (upward, perpendiclar to surface) and strong divergent flow (tangential to surface).
+The supergranulation flows have a weak radial flow (upward, perpendicular to surface) and strong divergent flow (tangential to surface).

 Each flow is described by spherical-harmonic spectral coefficients, which are used as spectral amplitudes for orthogonal sets of spherical-harmonic functions.